Forums and Events

 Held twice per year, The Forum is geared towards student research and scholarly projects that may be multi-semester projects, senior honors/capstone projects, or other faculty-mentored scholarly activities.
 Approximately 350+ students participate from a variety of disciplines across campus.
 Projects are shared in a ‘display’ format.
 Most students will do research poster presentations; however, students with art and design work can display their work with an explanatory poster/sign.

 Mizzou undergraduate students are invited to submit their expressive art and applied design projects to be presented at the Visual Art & Design Showcase in Jesse Hall.
-Students selected to participate will visit with a panel of guest jury members and be eligible to compete for $10,000 in professional development funds and other awards.
+Students selected to participate will visit with a panel of guest jury members and be eligible to compete for professional development funds and other awards.

 All projects must have a visual element central to the work.
 The Visual Art & Design Committee will have final approval of projects and display requests.